firatkayapunar/ExpenseApp/README.md

 --List

+=> I will use the DataTable library here.
+To install this, I go to the lib folder under wwwroot and install it.
-=>Burada DataTable kütüphanesini kullanacağım.
-Bunu yüklemek için wwwroot altında lib klasörüne gelerek yüklüyorum. <br> (<script src="~/lib/datatables/js/jquery.dataTables.min.js"></script>)
+<br> (<script src="~/lib/datatables/js/jquery.dataTables.min.js"></script>)

-=>Fake Data kullanmak için Nuget paketlerinden bir Fake Data kütüphanesini indireceğim.
-(MFramework.Services.FakeData)
+=> To use Fake Data, I will download a Fake Data library from Nuget packages. <br> (MFramework.Services.FakeData)

-=>Burada Chart.js'i kullanacağım. <br> (<script src="htttps://cdn.jsdelivr.net/npm/chart.js"></script>)
+=> I will use Chart.js here. <br> (<script src="htttps://cdn.jsdelivr.net/npm/chart.js"></script>)
 <br>
-**Not:Bunu yüklemek için wwwroot altında lib klasörüne gelerek de yükleme yapabilirdim.
+**Note: To install this, I could also install it by going to the lib folder under wwwroot.

 --Create

-=> Burada Save düğmesinden sonra gelecek bildirim için Toaster.js'i kullanacağım.
-Bunu yüklemek için wwwroot altında lib klasörüne gelerek yüklüyorum.
+=> Here I will use Toaster.js for the notification that will come after the Save button. wwwroot to install this I go to the lib folder under it and install it.

 ---Edit

-=> Burada Save düğmesinden sonra gelecek bildirim için Toaster.js'i kullanacağım.
-Bunu yüklemek için wwwroot altında lib klasörüne gelerek yüklüyorum.
+=> Here I will use Toaster.js for the notification that will come after the Save button. wwwroot to install this I go to the lib folder under it and install it.

 ******************************
 Pages/Shared/